UX Wireframing: Foundation of Usability

 Why do you need wireframing?

 Wireframing is a fast and cheap way to plan the structure of the page or screen design.
-What’s more, it gives numerous advantageous opportunities not only for designers but for the whole development team and for clients too.
+Moreover, it provides numerous advantages not only for designers but also for the entire development team and clients.
 First of all, a wireframe is the first visual representation of a designer’s abstract idea.
-This step ensures that the developers and the clients get a clear understanding of the project’s design.
+This step ensures that developers and clients have a clear understanding of the project’s design.
 Furthermore, in case the client wants to make some changes, a wireframe is much easier to reshape since it doesn’t take much efforts and time to create one.

-The other benefit a team gets from the wireframes is that developers can clearly see the placement of the elements on the page.
-Some software for creating wireframes allows seeing all the sizes and spacing by clicking a single button that saves time for both the designer and the development team.
+Another benefit a team gets from wireframes is that developers can clearly see the placement of elements on the page.
+Some software for creating wireframes allows you to see all sizes and spacing by clicking a single button, saving time for both the designer and the development team.
 In addition, wireframing is quite inspiring for designers.
-It is flexible and provides much room for experiments which makes the creative process more productive and presents the field for fresh outstanding solutions.
+It is flexible and provides ample room for experimentation, making the creative process more productive and opening the field to fresh, outstanding solutions.

-In one of our previous articles, we provided a bit of metaphor on the basic reasons why wireframing is always included in creative process here in Tubik.
-When we think about building the house, for example, we usually mean the process of the physical appearance of the construction rather than tons of projects, drawings and calculations made on paper.
-And yes, physically it’s possible to build the house without any project as well as it’s possible to create the interface out of thin air.
+A brief metaphor for the basic reasons why wireframing is a good idea.
+When we think about building the house, for example, we usually mean the process of the physical appearance of the construction rather than tons of projects, drawings, and calculations made on paper.
+And yes, physically it’s possible to build the house without any project, as well as it’s possible to create the interface out of thin air.
 However, in this case, you shouldn’t be surprised if one day the house will crack and collapse without any visible reasons as well as the app looking amazing and stylish won’t bring you any loyal users.
 If you want to have a reliable house, a durable mechanism, a powerful application or a highly-functional website, the recipe is the same – take your time for thorough planning and projecting.
-This is not going to waste your time: vice versa, it will save your time and effort you would otherwise have to spend on the redesign and attempts to find out why your product doesn’t work properly.
+This will not waste your time; rather, it will save you time and effort you would otherwise spend on redesigning and attempting to determine why your product doesn’t work properly.

 Types of wireframes

-There is an opinion that a wireframe is exceptionally a low-fidelity paper sketch of the page structure with boxes and lines illustrating visual elements.
-Nevertheless, today modern technologies help designers create wireframes of different fidelity level within a short time and without great effort.
-Typically we can define 3 widely-used types of wireframes.
+Some argue that a wireframe is essentially a low-fidelity paper sketch of the page structure, with boxes and lines illustrating visual elements.
+Nevertheless, modern technologies today enable designers to create wireframes of varying fidelity levels quickly and with minimal effort.
+Typically, we can define 3 widely used types of wireframes.

 Low-fidelity wireframes.
 They are black and white illustrations focused on a “big picture” of the page.
 UI elements are shown as boxes and lines without detailed annotations.
 The wireframes of this kind are quite abstract, but they give a chance to see the basic structure of the user interface.

 Medium-fidelity wireframes.
-This type is created in a monochrome palette, often gray-scale which makes it similar to the previous one.
+This type is created in a monochrome palette, often a gray-scale, which makes it similar to the previous one.
 The wireframes can be created both manually or via digital tools so that the UI components are more detailed and realistic.
-Copy elements such as headlines and headers are distinguished that assists to establish typographic hierarchy.
+Copy elements such as headlines and headers are distinguished, which assists in establishing typographic hierarchy.
 Placeholders are filled with images and the comments describing their destination.

 The UX wireframes for SwiftyBeaver project